A curriculum for mixed-age elementary grades by Dan Harper

 2. Half a bale of straw (note that straw works better than hay) — it can be old cruddy straw, don’t feel you have to go out and buy fancy new straw

 3. Measuring cups — large heavy plastic cups of about 16 oz. capacity work well.

 4. Mixing trays — gray restaurant busing trays work well

 5. 5-gallon bucket of water, out of which you can scoop water using the measuring cups

 6. A hose, both for a water source, and for cleaning hands and feet

 Make brick molds, sized to make bricks approx. 4 x 6 x 12 inches, like this:

 Make up a visual recipe on a large sheet of paper, something that pre-literate children can understand.
 Post this recipe where kids can refer to it while they work.
 A basic recipe is 2 parts soil, 1 part water, 1 part straw.

 The “apprentices” work in pairs to measure the soil and water, and then mix it using hands or feet.
 When soil and water are mixed, then they mix in straw.

-Put the mold somewhere where it will be sheltered from possible rain (not a big problem for us in late spring in California, but your climate may differ.)
+Put the mold somewhere where it will be sheltered from rain (not a big problem for us in late spring in California, but your climate may differ).
+Wet the mold.
 Pack the completed mix into the molds.
 Let it dry — in our relatively dry climate, it took a week for the bricks to get really hard and dry.